Dhruva-123/MLnotes/Chapter 2- Rashka/Rashka Chapter 2.md

     $\nabla J(\mathbf{w}) = - X^\top (\mathbf{y} - \mathbf{z})$

 We find that the gradient is $X^{T}$  * (error) and the error here is the adaline error and not the perceptron error.
 Adaline is coded up and attached to this folder.

+**Improving Gradient Descent using feature scaling:**

+when we are giving the model real input vectors X, the whole calculation takes time and also causes slow convergence.
+Therefore, for different models, we follow different principles to make the input vectors X more optimised to converge faster.
+One of the most standard ways of doing that is by doing "Standardization" of features for gradient descent specific models.

+Standardization:

+Standardization of a feature in X, say $x_i$ goes as follows:

+$x^{'}_i$  = ($x_i - \mu_i$)/$\sigma_i$

+$\mu_i$ = mean of the features
+$\sigma_i$ = standard deviation of the features

+Our intention is to make the mean of the new feature to be zero and the standard deviation of the new feature to be 1.

+This makes convergence and mathematical calculations easier.
+Note that when we are using a standardized model, the input features for testing must also be standardized when we want to test them.